 4. Dark Souls 3

-Though it's arguably not as difficult as previous entries in the series, From Software's Dark Souls 3 takes everything you like about the Souls series and combines it with elements found in Bloodborne, the developer's more recent game for PS4.
+Although it's arguably not as difficult as previous entries in the series, From Software's Dark Souls 3 takes everything you like about the Souls series and combines it with elements found in Bloodborne, the developer's more recent game for PS4.

-5. Pillars of Eternity
+5. Pillars of Eternity II: Deadfire

 6. Grand Theft Auto V

 Grand Theft Auto V is one of the most anticipated console ports to ever hit the PC.
 You probably didn't need telling twice to head back into Los Santos's hugely detailed and interactive world, but it's 10 times more fun with the PC's richer graphics and smooth 60 fps gameplay.
 After you’ve finished its 30-hour campaign, there’s an overflow of post-game content to enjoy here.
 Most recently, that includes The Doomsday Heist in GTA Online and even a radio station hosted by Frank Ocean.

 BioShock is a first-person shooter that takes concepts from Ayn Rand's Atlas Shrugged and tosses them underseas.
 To be exact, BioShock takes place in an underwater city called Rapture, free from government regulation, designed for artists and entrepreneurs to thrive.
 Of course, not all goes well in a city where the residents have all the power and, well, the rest is gaming history.
 So stop what you're doing and play it right now, if you haven't already.

 You're in for one of the best PC games if you play BioShock, one that balances story elements with horror nigh perfectly.
 There's also a remastered version out there now, and it is free of charge, if you own the original.